vellebue/churiservices-devops/environments/devel/minikube/README.md

 ### Installing RabbitMQ kubernetes operator

-To install RabbitMQ operator it is required to add bitnami report reference.
-Then you must install kubernetes operator, in this case under kubernetes devel namespace.

-    helm repo add bitnami https://charts.bitnami.com/bitnami
-    helm install --namespace devel --values rabbitmq-values.yaml rabbit-mq bitnami/rabbitmq-cluster-operator

-Notice that RabbitMQ kubernetes operator requires some specific configuration.
-Provided that it is required to install Rabbit Mq cluster under "devel" namespace you should tell helm chart installer to ensure that.
-So you have to define a values yaml file, in this case **rabbitmq-values.yaml**, to tell the name of the working namespace to manage Rabbit Mq cluster.
-The content of this file for this purpose is shown below:
+Notice that RabbitMQ kubernetes operator requires some specific configuration for this environment, specifically you need to point the target namespace for RabbitMQ operator to work (devel namespace).
+You must take the default values.yaml file for RabbitMQ and it must be patched with the content shown below in file **rabbitmq-values-patch.yaml**

 ```yaml
 #@ load("@ytt:overlay", "overlay")